Roommates Rowdy Dog Causing Strife in Pet-Friendly Apartment: AITA for Setting Boundaries?

 Comment from u/RainbowSocks22

 Pet behaviorists frequently recommend using positive reinforcement training when introducing new pets into a home.
-Dr. Patricia McConnell, an expert in animal behavior, highlights that this method can help dogs learn appropriate behaviors around other animals.
+This method can help dogs learn appropriate behaviors around other animals.
 By rewarding calm, non-aggressive behavior when the dog is near the cat, both animals can feel safer and more secure in their shared space.

 Implementing structured introductions, such as gradual visual contact and scent exchange, can further ease the transition.
-McConnell advocates for patience and consistency in training to foster a peaceful coexistence.
+Patience and consistency in training foster a peaceful coexistence.

 Comment from u/AdventureSeeker7